 The pet and children will come to associate our office with a fun, safe experience, leading to pleasant visits and the right example for children to follow as they grow with their pets.

 If you are looking for a Stockton Animal Hospital, consider the Venetian Pet Hospital.
-New patients are treated to a 15 percent discount on their first visit and can take advantage of our online New Patient Center for a virtual tour, payment options, online forms, and other necessities.
+New patients are treated to a 15 percent discount on their first eye exam and can take advantage of our online New Patient Center for a virtual tour, payment options, online forms, and other necessities.
 We have made our services as friendly, affordable, and convenient as possible.

 Current patients take advantage of their access to the VetsFirstChoice online pharmacy, featuring free shipping, customer support, rebate options, and a wide variety of dog and cat products.
 They also save time with our online appointment setting option, a function that allows patients to schedule for times and dates of their convenience while waiting for our call back to confirm the details.